-51.7.2 A "PermittedAlphabet" specifies all values which can be constructed using a sub-alphabet of the parent string.
-This notation can only be applied to restricted character string types.

-51.7.3 The "Constraint" shall use the "SubtypeConstraint" alternative of "ConstraintSpec".
-Each "SubtypeElements" within that "SubtypeConstraint" shall be one of the four alternatives "SingleValue", "ContainedSubtype", "ValueRange", and "SizeConstraint".
-The sub-alphabet includes precisely those characters which appear in one or more of the values of the parent string type which are allowed by the "Constraint".

-51.7.4 If "Constraint" is extensible, then the set of values selected by the permitted alphabet constraint is extensible.
+- 47.7.2 A "PermittedAlphabet" specifies all values which can be constructed using a sub-alphabet of the parent string.
+This notation can only be applied to restricted character string types. - 47.7.3 The "Constraint" is any which could be applied to the parent type (see Table 9), except that it shall use the "SubtypeConstraint" alternative of "ConstraintSpec".
+The sub-alphabet includes precisely those characters which appear in one or more of the values of the parent string type which are allowed by the "Constraint". - 47.7.4 If "Constraint" is extensible, then the set of values selected by the permitted alphabet constraint is extensible.
 The set of values in the root are those permitted by the root of "Constraint", and the extension additions are those values permitted by the root together with the extension-additions of "Constraint", excluding those values already in the root.

-51.8 Inner subtyping
+47.8 Inner subtyping

-51.8.1 The "InnerTypeConstraints" notation shall be:
+47.8.1 The "InnerTypeConstraints" notation shall be:

-InnerTypeConstraints ::=
+''' InnerTypeConstraints ::=

-WITH COMPONENT SingleTypeConstraint WITH COMPONENTS MultipleTypeConstraints
+WITH COMPONENT SingleTypeConstraint

+WITH COMPONENTS MultipleTypeConstraints '''

-51.8.2 An "InnerTypeConstraints" specifies only those values which satisfy a collection of constraints on the presence and/or values of the components of the parent type.
-A value of the parent type is not specified unless it satisfies all of the constraints expressed or implied (see 51.8.7).
+47.8.2 An "InnerTypeConstraints" specifies only those values which satisfy a collection of constraints on the presence and/or values of the components of the parent type.
+A value of the parent type is not specified unless it satisfies all of the constraints expressed or implied (see 47.8.6).
 This notation can be applied to the set-of, sequence-of, set, sequence and choice types.

-NOTE - An "InnerTypeConstraints" applied to a set or sequence type is ignored by the COMPONENTS OF transformation (see 25.5 and 27.2).
+NOTE - An "InnerTypeConstraints" applied to a set or sequence type is ignored by the COMPONENTS OF transformation (see 24.4 and 26.2).